harrisonschultz/StoneSoupScripts/README.md

 - All scrolls/potions are used/identified in descending order starting with your highest quantity stack.

 - Unidentified potions will never be used automatically.
 Only unidentifed scrolls.

 - All scrolls that have prompts like brand weapon will prompt you like usual.
 When you finish the prompt the script will continue identifying.

+### Alternate behavior(`===start_identify_scrolls_and_potions_no_blind`)

+- Only identifies using scrolls of identify

+- Prioritizes scrolls over potions

+- All scrolls that have prompts like brand weapon will prompt you like usual.
+When you finish the prompt the script will continue identifying.